robin-raymond/zax.io/flow-control.md

 #### The `switch`, `case` and `default` flow control

-The `switch` statement can be used to test a variable against a set of values.
-The `switch` statement will compare against a value list and execute zero or more statements based on the value tested.
-Each value is compared against each `case` value for equality and if `default` is present then any value that does not match an existing `case` causes the `default` code to be executed.
+A `switch` statement can be used to test a variable against a set of values.
+A `switch` statement will compare against a value list and execute zero or more statements based on values tested.
+A `switch` value is compared against each `case` value for equality and if `default` is present then any `switch` value that does not match an existing `case` causes a `default` code block to be executed.

 ````zax
 doSomething final : ()() = {